brisson0916/ufo_sightings_analysis_tableau/README.md

 - Python (including libraries such as pandas, numpy, re, matplotlib, vaderSentiment, etc.) for data cleaning and sentimental analysis
 - Tableau for interactive data visualization
+- MYSQL and SQL for database integration and running queries
 - Jupyter Notebook for exploratory analysis